 In this class, you and your young actor will learn how to:

-…And do all this in 10 minutes or less.
+…And do all this in under an hour.

 This is not a lecture!
 Come prepared to get up and work.